Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 We start by comparing the investment models of VIAC vs Finpension Vested Benefits.

-One difference is that finpension will let you choose between UBS, Credit Suisse, and Swisscanto for their funds.
-With VIAC, you can only choose between Credit Suisse and Swisscanto.
+One difference is that finpension lets you choose between UBS, Credit Suisse, and Swisscanto for your funds.
+With VIAC, you can choose between Credit Suisse and Swisscanto.

 They both have different sets of default strategies.
 We can take a look at the default strategies of VIAC vs Finpension Vested Benefits:

-The default strategies of VIAC are more polished than Finpension’s.
-However, they both allow you to customize your portfolio in detail.
-This is where we see the limits of both accounts.
+VIAC’s default strategies are more polished than Finpension’s.
+However, both allow you to customize your portfolio in detail, which is where we see the limits of both accounts.

 It is also important to mention that Finpension has two vested benefits foundations.
 This allows you to have two accounts with them and save on taxes when you withdraw money!